 To be fair, he was tripping his Not-self's nuts off at the time, having scoffed 400 mg of the hallucinogen mescaline in order to compose the interminable bollocks that is 1954's The Doors of Perception.
 If ever proof were needed of how execrably boring and unforgivably egomaniacal people become on drugs, this book is it.

 Such a self-indulgent exercise would be equivalent to me scoffing an entire magnum of Amarone while I write this article.
-No doubt that would render the red chair leg infinitely more engrossing, and no doubt also it would render my writing infinitely more boring.
+No doubt that would render the red chair leg infinitely more engrossing, and my writing infinitely more boring.

 In fairness, the difference between most recreational drugs and wine is that the former are taken solely for their psychotropic impact on the user, whereas wine is primarily appreciated for its gustatory qualities.